Ken Avery begins his 13th year as Gardener.

 “The captivating photo of Lotus lilies which hangs in the Martha E. Crone Shelter raises the question of why this treasure disappeared from Birch Pond and refused to be re- established.
 They still flourish in Halsteads Bay at Lake Minnetonka as attested to by Mr. Alvin Witt who was taken to see them by Mrs. Arthur Erdall --with the party was Dr. Leon Snyder [Director of the Minnesota Landscape Arboretum] who was equally enthusiastic.
 The conjecture is that the fishermen who invaded Birch Pond and who were using gold fish as bait in those days, lost some of their bait which grew to carp which destroyed the Lotus.
 We have tried, in the past, why not try to, once more, establish the Lotus in our bog pool where the Wild Calla flourishes so profusely.”

-Volunteer co-ordinator Dr. Marion Grimes provided a guest book for the Shelter.
+Volunteer co-ordinator Dr. Marian Grimes provided a guest book for the Shelter.
 Some of the out-of-state visitors made these comments:

 From Texas "How fortunate the people of Minneapolis are to have a place of this kind so easily and quickly accessible."